 Collectors of antique firearms have undoubtedly heard of the late Henry M. Stewart, Jr., a 1935 graduate of VMI, and his legendary collection of antique guns.
 Many pieces of his collection are one-of-a-kind or the only known surviving example of a particular type.

-Visitors can also see one of the largest exhibits of “air rifles” in the nation.
+Visitors can also explore one of the largest exhibits of “air rifles” in the nation.
 Among the most interesting individual pieces is a .30 caliber air gun many historians believe was carried by Lewis and Clark on their famous ‘Voyage of Discovery’ from 1803 to 1806.
 The gun operated by being pumped up to 700 pounds per square inch, and then could be fired repeatedly for up to 40 rounds.
 It amazed the Native Americans who saw it demonstrated, and still interests scholars today.

 Other rare and interesting pieces include the Porter revolving vertical turret rifle and the Allen and Cochran turret gun.
 Both were efforts to invent a successful repeating rifle in the 1800s.
 The Artemis Wheeler Revolving Carbine is one of only four bought by the US Navy in 1821.